• Cheat sheets

 AI

 The Kontent.ai MCP Server connects your Kontent.ai projects with AI-powered tools (like Claude, Cursor, or VS Code) using the Model Context Protocol (MCP).
-It allows AI to understand and work with your project’s content model and perform operations via natural language.
+It allows AI to understand and work with your project’s contents and perform operations via natural language.

 Understand the MCP server